Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Experimental observation of the bubble response

 \section{Experimental observation of the bubble response}

 We present a representative example of the response of an air bubble resting against the glass substrate subjected to ultrasound driving in figure \ref{fig:TimelineCollage} (and supplementary movie 1).
-In the figure, the top rows offer a top-view perspective captured with visible light, while the bottom rows show a side-view obtained using x-ray synchrotron light.
+In the figure, the top rows offer a top-view perspective captured with visible light, while the bottom rows show a side-view obtained using X-ray synchrotron light.
+The frames have been post-processed to enhance visual clarity: noise has been reduced, and the static background has been subtracted.
+In the top-view images, slight shadowing effects are visible due to the angled illumination employed during capture.
+In the side-view images, a faint horizontal line appears as an X‑ray imaging artefact, most likely resulting from the substrate not being perfectly parallel to the X-ray beam.
+This artefact is not related to the physical structure or properties of the bubble and does not influence the interpretation of the data presented.
 The equilibrium radius of the bubble is $R_0 = \SI{82}{\micro\meter}$ and the equilibrium contact angle is $\alpha_0 \approx 140^\circ$, as directly estimated from the images.
+This measured contact angle is consistent with values reported in previous experimental studies involving air bubbles in water in contact with untreated glass surfaces \citep{Ozkan2017InterpretingSurfaces}.
 The ultrasound frequency is $f_{\rm d} = \SI{30}{\kilo\hertz}$, its peak pressure is $p_{\rm a} = \SI{2.7}{\kilo\pascal}$, and its direction in the images is from bottom to top.
 The wavelength $\lambda$ of the acoustic forcing is considerably larger than the bubble size: $\lambda/2R_0 \sim O(10^2)$.
 Therefore, the pressure field can be considered uniform around the bubble.
 Here, and in all subsequent figures, the time $t = 0$ marks the onset of ultrasound excitation.